Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 \end{align*}
 {% end %}

-First, the **divergence** operation measures flow rate, and is given by:
+First, the **divergence** operator measures flow rate, and is given by:

 {% math() %}
 \begin{align*}